nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="year"></a> Switching Database Year: `year`

-> 😃 Selection of the database year.
+> 😃 This command allows you to switch between different database years you are working on seamlessly.

 Format: `year <year>`